 “Jist warnin’ ya.
-He’ll be all over me and he’s real possessive.”
+He’ll be all over me.
+He’s real possessive.”

 “Ew, sounds like a girlfriend.
 We’s bin wonderin’ when you’d git one.”

-I gave them a sharp look, and then we broke up into giggles.
+I gave them a sharp look.
+Then we broke up into giggles.
 Sisters.

 “That’ll be fun,” they agreed.